tcl394/CS350/Exercises/Results/pere1222/TechPlan.md

 Select the Tools that you will use for the Social Networking application.

 * IDE - Eclipse
-* Version Control - Git and Github
+* Version Control - Git and Github (20 hours)
-* Programming language - Java
+* Programming language - Java 0
 * Code Libraries - none
 * Design Tools - none
-* Hosting - Amazon Web Services
+* Hosting - Amazon Web Services (20 hours)
 * Testing Framework - none

 ## Cost of Learning